top of page

 3 coriander sprigs, coarsely chopped

-Stir-fry the prawns in oil until they are about 70% cooked (1 to 2 minutes cooking time depending on size) then add the garlic and onion and brown briefly.
-Then add the beans, curry paste, fish sauce and sugar.
-Stir briefly.
+Heat the oil.
+Stir-fry the prawns until they are about 70% cooked, then add the garlic and onion and brown briefly.
+Then add the beans, fish sauce and sugar.
+Mix briefly.

-Then add the rice, soy sauce and oyster sauce.
-Mix vigorously and then push all the rice to one side of the pan or wok and scramble the egg on the other side.
-When the egg is dry, mix all the ingredients, including tomato, spring onions and coriander.
+Add the rice, then the soy sauce and oyster sauce.
+Stir vigorously and then push all the rice to one side of the pan or wok and scramble the egg on the other side.
+When the egg is dry, combine all the ingredients, including the tomato, spring onion and coriander.

 Serve immediately.
 Garnish with lime and cucumber.

-As is often the case with Thai stir-fried rice and noodles, the success of the recipe depends on the speed of execution.
-In the case of this recipe, make sure that the rice is warmed up and evenly seasoned in the shortest possible time.
-Otherwise the rice will not have the desired texture.
+Tip: As with many Thai stir-fried rice and noodle dishes, the success of this recipe depends on quick execution.
+To achieve the desired texture, ensure the rice is warmed and evenly seasoned in the shortest possible time.
+Otherwise, the texture may become overly soft or clumpy.

 bottom of page